Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Numerical Methods

 where $\nu$ is the kinematic viscosity coefficient and $\Omega$ the Keplerian frequency.

 We choose a locally isothermal equation of state

 where $h = 0.1$ is the disk aspect ratio, and $\phi_{\rm b}$ the binary potential given by the expression

 where $R_1$ and $R_2$ are the distances to the primary (higher mass) component of mass $M_1$, and secondary (lower mass) component of mass $M_2$, respectively. $M_{\rm b}$ is the total mass of the binary, which we set to unity so that $M_{\rm b} = M_1 + M_2 \equiv 1$.
 We set the binary semi-major axis $a_b = 1$, fixing the period of the binary to $P_b = 2\pi$.
+The softening length is $R_{\rm soft} = 0.025$, smaller than the sink radius $R_{\rm s} = 0.03$, and we use a smooth spline function to soften the potential, such that the the gravitational force becomes exactly Newtonian when $R > R_{\rm soft}$ \citep{Springel2001}, ensuring accuracy of the potential even during pericenter approach of highly eccentric binaries.

 The viscosity is modeled with an $\alpha$-prescription both in the CBD around the binary and on circumsingle disk (CSD) scales with a smooth transition in between.
 We set $\alpha = 0.1$ in all our simulations.
 More details on the viscosity implementation can be found in appendix section \ref{sec:appendix_viscosity}.